athornton/gnusto-frotz-tops20/README.md

 This program has only one function: create a version of dumb-frotz that is playable on TOPS-20 on a PDP-10.

-It does this by acquiring a fork of dumb-frotz 2.32r1, transmogrifying it so that the TOPS-20 linker can handle the symbols, and outputting the mogrified sources.
+It does this by acquiring a fork of frotz, assembling the sources into a single directory, transmogrifying it so that the TOPS-20 compiler doesn't choke and its linker can handle the symbols, and outputting the mogrified sources.

 This isn't as easy as it sounds, because: